satheesh-kamadani/Python_DevOps/README.md

-# Python_DevOps
+# Python for DevOps
-Python scripts for DevOps
+Learn Python from DevOps Engineer point of you

 ## Day-01
 - Python basics